Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

 ----

 ## 2. Colors
-It is a command to fill the color of shapes, background, text, stroke... ect.
+It is a command to fill the color of shapes, background, text, stroke... etc.

 Basically I used **pink and red color**.
 ```